peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 ### getDispositionType
     public final String getDispositionType()
 Gets a string containing this object's disposition type, such as "inline" or "attachment".
+Note that under RFC 6266 sec.
+4.2 and RFC 2183 sec.
+ 2.8, unrecognized disposition types should be treated as "attachment".

 **Returns:**